-Standard commercial (e.g., Vivado HLS [55]) and academic (e.g., LegUp [7], PandA [45]) HLS tools rely on a static schedule, determined at compile time; this schedule dictates the clock cycle in which each operation will execute.
-Pipelining is typically achieved through modulo scheduling [48], [6], [56]: the aim is to minimize the loop initiation interval under the given clock and resource constraints.
-In regular applications, this approach results in high-throughput pipelines; however, when memory accesses or control decisions are not determinable during code compilation, the HLS must make pessimistic scheduling assumptions, often yielding inferior schedules and lower performance.
+Standard commercial (e.g., Vivado HLS [54]) and academic (e.g., LegUp [7], PandA [44]) HLS tools rely on a static schedule, determined at compile time; this schedule dictates the clock cycle in which each operation will execute.
+Pipelining is typically achieved through modulo scheduling [6], [47], [55]: the aim is to minimize the loop II under the given clock and resource constraints.
+In regular applications, this approach results in high-throughput pipelines; however, when memory accesses or control decisions are not determinable during code compilation, the HLS tool must make pessimistic scheduling assumptions, often yielding inferior schedules and lower performance.

 Recent advances in HLS have explored methods to overcome the conservatism in static scheduling.
-Several techniques [1], [39] generate multiple schedules which are dynamically selected during runtime, once the values of all parameters are known; they rely on the capabilities of current HLS tools by replicating the source code and dynamically selecting the code copy to execute.
-Tan et al. [50] describe an approach called ElasticFlow to apply loop pipelining on a particular class of irregular loops.
-Dai et al. [17] propose methods for pipeline flushing by performing scheduling for multiple initiation intervals of the pipeline; they later developed applicationspecific dynamic hazard detection circuitry [18] and have shown the ability of speculation but with stringent constraints (e.g., state-less inner-loop datapath).
-Nurvitadhi et al. [44] perform automatic pipelining, assuming that the datapath is already partitioned into pipeline stages.
-To effectively tolerate variable memory latencies, several authors propose prefetching and access/execute decoupling; they rely on complex compilation techniques to automatically separate data access and address calculations from value computations [12], [27]. still based on static scheduling adapted to enable some level of dynamic behavior, which limits the achievable performance improvements only to some particular cases.
+Several techniques [1], [38] generate multiple schedules, which are dynamically selected during runtime, once the values of all parameters are known; they rely on the capabilities of current HLS tools by replicating the source code and dynamically selecting the code copy to execute.
+Tan et al. [49] described an approach called ElasticFlow to apply loop pipelining on a particular class of irregular loops.
+Dai et al. [17] proposed methods for pipeline flushing by performing scheduling for multiple Its of the pipeline; they later developed application-specific dynamic hazard detection circuitry [18] and have shown the ability of speculation but with stringent constraints (e.g., stateless inner-loop datapath).
+Nurvitadhi et al. [43] performed automatic pipelining, assuming that the datapath is already partitioned into pipeline stages.
+To effectively tolerate variable memory latencies, several authors propose prefetching and access/execute decoupling; they rely on complex compilation techniques to automatically separate data access and address calculations from value computations [12], [27].
+The underlying methodology in all these techniques is still based on static scheduling adapted to enable some level of dynamic behavior, which limits the achievable performance improvements only to some particular cases.

 Different authors exploited latency-insensitive protocols [8], [15], [21] to construct synchronous and asynchronous dataflow circuits.
-Elastic circuits [15] are probably the best-studied form of latency-insensitivity, but the original paradigm is too restrictive for HLS.
-Several approaches [29], [11] extended the SELF protocol [15] with constructs similar to the branch and merge which we use in this work.
-Kam et al. [38] show the ability of elastic circuits to create dynamic pipelines, but do not provide generic transformations to create them out of high-level descriptions.
-Efforts in the asynchronous domain, such as Balsa [20] and Haste/TiDE [43], applied syntaxdriven approaches for mapping a program into a structure of handshake components [49]; a synchronous backend for Haste/TiDE has later been developed.
-Putnam et al. [47] also explored synthesizing dataflow-like circuits from high-level specifications.
-Townsend et al. [52] synthesized dataflow networks from functional programming representations.
-Dataflow circuits, with their handshake signals, bring to mind Bluespec and its firing rules [53].
-However, all these approaches provide little information on some critical conversion aspects which are at the heart of this paper; to our best knowledge, these approaches have never been contrasted to modern HLS tools.
+Elastic circuits [15] are probably the best-studied form of latency insensitivity, but the original paradigm is too restrictive for HLS.
+Several approaches [11], [28] extended the SELF protocol [15] with constructs similar to the branch and merge which we use in this work.
+Kam et al. [37] showed the ability of elastic circuits to create dynamic pipelines, but do not provide generic transformations to create them out of high-level descriptions.
+Efforts in the asynchronous domain, such as Balsa [20] and Haste/TiDE [42], applied syntax-driven approaches for mapping a program into a structure of handshake components [48]; a synchronous backend for Haste/TiDE has later been developed.
+Putnam et al. [46] also explored synthesizing dataflow-like circuits from high-level specifications.
+Townsend et al. [51] synthesized dataflow networks from functional programming representations.
+Dataflow circuits, with their handshake signals, bring to mind Bluespec and its firing rules [52].
+However, all these approaches provide little information on some critical conversion aspects that are at the heart of this article; to the best of our knowledge, these approaches have never been contrasted to modern HLS tools.